6 tips to grow your personal training business

 Add the personal touch

-The most important aspect of a personal training business is the customer base, so building a positive relationship with your clients should be your number one priority.
+The most important aspect of a personal training business is the customer base.
+This means building a positive relationship with your clients should be your number one priority.
 Ensuring they receive good value for their invested time and money will mean they remain loyal, as they would be unlikely to find such high levels of customer service elsewhere.
-Always personalise training plans and make sure you catch up with them if you've not had a session with them recently.
+Always personalise training plans and make sure you catch up with clients if you've not had a session with them recently.

 Ask your gym for referrals